Thrishal1105/AmazomClone/README.md

 Product Detail Pages: Structured pages that display product images, descriptions, and pricing details.
 Navigation Bar: A functional navigation bar that allows users to browse different categories and sections of the website.

-Technologies Used
+Technologies Used :
-HTML: For the structure and content of the website.
+HTML
-CSS: For styling, layout, and responsiveness.
+CSS